BitBelle/JS-Practice/AsynchronousProgramming/README.md

 ## Processor and Execution flow

-The *Processor* is the heart of the computer responsible for executing the indtructions of your programs.
+The *Processor* is the heart of the computer responsible for executing the instructions of our programs.
 The speed at which programs execute depend on:

     * Processor speed - how quickly the CPU can handle operations like instructions and calculations

     * Memory speed - how quickly the CPU can access data from RAM(faster than from hard disks)